This is the featured image of the Process Drums With a Spectral Reverb Effect blog article.

 ~Full Mix - Snare Drum (Unprocessed)

-The snare drum, as you may have noticed in the audio example above, is unprocessed, and sounds rather dry and out of place in the overall mix.
-We’ll fix this by applying an instance of Spacelab Ignition reverb effect, which we’ll discuss further below.
+As you may have noticed in the audio example above, the snare drum is unprocessed and sounds relatively dry and out of place in the overall mix.
+We'll fix this by applying an instance of the Spacelab Ignition reverb effect, which we'll discuss further below.

 This is a screenshot of my mix with Spacelab Ignite interface and its settings at default state.

-One could describe spacelab as a new school 3D audio panning, reverb, and spatial tool.
-It gives audio the proper acoustic perspective, which is critical for films, games, VR/AR, and any other applications where immersive audio is required.
+Spacelab is a new school 3D audio panning, reverb, and spatial tool.
+It gives audio the proper acoustic perspective, which is critical for films, games, VR/AR, and any other applications requiring immersive audio.
 In addition, Spacelab allows users to freely place and move tracks in the DAW as if they were objects in a virtual space.
-It is complete with realistic reverb and simulation of the listener’s position.
-Here, we’ll just focus on its reverb engine, go over the essentials, and see what makes this effect so unique.
+It is complete with realistic reverb and simulation of the listener's position.
+Here, we'll focus on its reverb engine, review the essentials, and see what makes this effect unique.

-After the opening of the Spacelab Ignition interface, we can see 2 main sections.
-The top one comprises 5 sections and offers controls for room character, modulate, tail, EQ and mixing.
+After opening the Spacelab Ignition interface, we can see 2 main sections.
+The top comprises five sections and offers controls for room character, modulate tail, EQ, and mixing.

-The room section is used to adjust the width, height, and length of the virtual room.
-The 4 knobs in this section change the density of the reverb tail.
-Next, we have the big knob in the tails section which adjusts the decay for all 9 frequency bands together, and what makes this effect different is that you can adjust each of these bands individually.
-By doing this, we can get some really awesome results!
-Further, there’s an EQ section where it’s possible to shape the reverb tail with 9 sliders.
-Finally, we can see the last section which contains the pre-delay, wet gain, and dry/wet mix controls.
+The room section is used to adjust the virtual room's width, height, and length.
+The four knobs in this section change the density of the reverb tail.
+Next, we have the big knob in the tails section, which adjusts the decay for all nine frequency bands together, and what makes this effect different is that you can adjust each of these bands individually.
+By doing this, we can get some excellent results!
+Further, there's an EQ section where it's possible to shape the reverb tail with nine sliders.
+Finally, the last section contains the pre-delay, wet gain, and dry/wet mix controls.

 After setting the parameters, let us hear how our snare drum sounds before and after processing with the Spacelab Ignition.